mlgordon/vpc/errors.md

 You referenced an IKE policy that does not exist.
 Please review your request to ensure that you specified the proper IKE policy ID.
 Try again in a few minutes.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## insufficient_space_for_subnet
-**Message**: Insufficient space for subnet in address prefix
+**Message**: Insufficient space for subnet in address prefix.

-You might get this error if you attempt to create a subnet and the subnet cannot be created because the number of addresses requested cannot be allocated.
+The subnet cannot be created because the number of addresses requested cannot be allocated.

 ## internal_error
 **Message**: An internal error occurred.

-Please try again.
-If this error persists, contact support.
+An unexpected error occurred.
+This problem may be temporary.
+Try the request again in a few minutes.
+If this error persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## internal_server_error
 **Message**: None

-This error occurs when the service encounters an unexpected error.
+An unexpected error occurred.
 This problem may be temporary.
 Try the request again in a few minutes.

-If the problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).
+If this error persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## internal_solution
 **Message**: Please contact your administrator.

-If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).
+An unexpected error occurred.
+This problem may be temporary.
+Try the request again in a few minutes.
+If this error persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## invalid_id_format
 **Message**: Bad ID format.
 Ensure format is correct.

 Make sure that the ID you provided does not contain any malformed data.

 You may get this error message if a malformed start query is used when making a pagination request.
 For example, `GET /v1/network_acls?start=23fbba08-ceb3-4cbe-a951-84ff20a06069?version=2019-01-01` contains two `?`s.
 Fix the query and try again.

 ## invalid_state
 **Message**: None

-RIAS command `ibmcloud is in-reboot Instance_uuid` can return the message code "invalid_state"

-In one situation, the message is thrown when a reboot operation is attempted while the VSI is already being rebooted.
-This message also can be received in a situation where multiple reboots are not happening at the same time.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
-If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).
+An action was requested on a resource which is not supported at the current state of the resource.
+For example, a reboot operation may already be in progress for an instance.
+Refer to [actions allowed](/docs/infrastructure/vpc?topic=vpc-troubleshooting-your-ibm-cloud-vpc#error-409-conflict-when-invoking-an-action-on-an-instance) depending on the state of the instance.

+If the state of the resource does not change in a timely manner, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## invalid_version
 **Message**: The `version` parameter is invalid, it must be of the form `YYYY-MM-DD`.

 The version must comply with the format _YYYY-MM-DD_.
 For single-digit months or dates, such as January 1st, the version should look like `2019-01-01`.
 The version parameter must be present in the URL.
-The date given in the version paameter must be after 2019-01-01 and before the current date.
-For example, to get a list of VPCs, append the version at the end of the request `GET "/v1/vpcs?version=2019-01-01”`.
+The date given in the version parameter must be later than 2019-01-01 but before the current date.

 ## invalid_version_range
 **Message**: The `version` value cannot be set at a future date nor before `2019-01-01`.

-The version must comply with the format _YYYY-MM-DD_.
-For single-digit months or dates, such as January 1st, the version should look like `2019-01-01`.The version parameter must be present in the URL.
-The date given in the version parameter must be after 2019-01-01 and before the current date.
-For example, to get a list of VPCs, append the version at the end of the request `GET "/v1/vpcs?version=2019-01-01”`.
+The date given in the version parameter must be later than 2019-01-01 but before the current date.

 ## invalid_zone
 **Message**: Please check whether the resources you are requesting are in the same zone.

-You may see this message if the resource you're requested is not in a valid zone.
+You may see this message if the resource you requested is not in a valid zone.

 ## ipsec_policies_quota_exceeded
 **Message**: The quota for IPsec policies is exceeded for the account.

-The quotas per resource are given on the [Quotas](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#vpn-quotas){: new_window} page.
+The quotas per resource are specified on the [Quotas](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#vpn-quotas){: new_window} page.

 To view current IPsec policies, use the `GET /ipsec_policies` API.
+Equivalent CLI command: `ibmcloud is ipsec-policies`

 ## ipsec_policy_duplicate_name
 **Message**: The name `<ipsec_policy_name>` is in use already by IPsec policy `<ipsec_policy_id>`.

-Supply a different IPsec policy name.
+Provide a different IPsec policy name.
 Try again in a few minutes.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## ipsec_policy_in_use
 **Message**: The IPsec policy `<ipsec_policy_id>` is in use by one or more connections.

 An IPsec policy cannot be deleted if it is in use by one or more connections.

+To see which connections are using the IPsec policy, use the `GET /ipsec_policies/<ipsec_policy_id>/connections` API.
+Equivalent CLI command: `ibmcloud is ipsec-policy-connections IPSEC_POLICY_ID`

 ## ipsec_policy_invalid_name
 **Message**: The name `<ipsec_policy_name>` is not a valid IPsec policy name.